Updated: January 24, 2024 - 10 min read

-No, they’re not going to hand you a Wacom tablet and ask you to mock up an entire product in the room!
+No, the interview isn't going to hand you a Wacom tablet and ask you to mock up an entire product on the spot!
 Instead, you’ll be asked to think through some solutions to pretty common design problems.
 Things like:

 How would you improve our in-app messenger?

 If we tasked you with making our user interface more inclusive of those with disabilities, how would you approach that?

 How would you redesign our homepage to make it more appealing for X demographic?